 Putting a priority on mobile design is nothing new.
 Mobile browsing has long since eclipsed other web browsing modes, and is going nowhere but up.
-While it’s important to accommodate mobile users, it’s even more vital to make sure your design is responsive to screens of all kinds — whether it be tablets, laptops, desktops, or other devices.
+While it’s important to accommodate mobile users, says the Guerilla agency, a Minneapolis web design agency that specializes in responsive design, it’s even more vital to make sure your design is responsive to screens of all kinds — whether it be tablets, laptops, desktops, or other devices.
 And if you haven’t yet made your website responsive and mobile-friendly, it’s long past time to get started.

 One sometimes overlooked aspect of responsive design that stands to be important in 2020: thumb-friendly navigation.
 It’s likely many mobile users are visiting your website with their thumb poised to do all the work.
 A user interface that lets users navigate and use your site without having to involve a second hand means more convenience and appeal.
 Put your navigation buttons, menus, and other UI elements within easy reach of the visitor’s thumb.
 They’ll be grateful for it.